 One of my favourite things about this amber-sand-coloured mask (other than how my skin feels afterwards; you will want to stroke yourself – fair warning!) is the delicious scent; fresh coffee beans plus apricot & mandarin is such a fragrant combination and truly makes you feel awake!

-Available in two sizes (60ml and 200ml), this isn’t only for your face.
+AND: this isn’t only for your face.
 Apply it over the skin of your body (arms, torso, décolletage, legs) before rinsing away in a bath or shower as a special treat.

 10 potent plant extracts plus rose quartz & mineral mud power combine to brighten, soothe & clarify dull skin.
 Organic white tea & coffee (antioxidant & caffeine-rich) pep up.
 Organic neem, hibiscus, sandalwood, mallow, apricot, aloe vera & rhassoul clay help heal & prevent blemishes.
 Draws out impurities to leave a smooth glow.